tsanhith/videntia/README.md

-# Videntia: Multimodal Forensic Video Intelligence
+# Videntia: Multimodal Forensic Video Intelligence.

 **"When one sense isn't enough — fuse them all."**